hashicorp/terraform-provider-aws/website/docs/r/codebuild_webhook.html.markdown

 ### GitHub

-When working with GitHub (github.com) source CodeBuild webhooks, the CodeBuild service will automatically create (on `aws_codebuild_webhook` resource creation) and delete (on `aws_codebuild_webhook` resource deletion) the GitHub repository webhook using its granted OAuth permissions.
+When working with [GitHub](https://github.com) source CodeBuild webhooks, the CodeBuild service will automatically create (on `aws_codebuild_webhook` resource creation) and delete (on `aws_codebuild_webhook` resource deletion) the GitHub repository webhook using its granted OAuth permissions.
 This behavior cannot be controlled by Terraform.

 ~> **Note:** The AWS account that Terraform uses to create this resource *must* have authorized CodeBuild to access GitHub's OAuth API in each applicable region.
 This is a manual step that must be done *before* creating webhooks with this resource.
 If OAuth is not configured, AWS will return an error similar to `ResourceNotFoundException: Could not find access token for server type github`.
 More information can be found in the [CodeBuild User Guide](https://docs.aws.amazon.com/codebuild/latest/userguide/sample-github-pull-request.html).